scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

     </div>
 </div><br>

-#### ThingsBoard PE: HTTP Integration Configuration Guide
+#### Pacificsoft PE: HTTP Integration Configuration Guide
-ThingsBoard Professional Edition HTTP Integration allows to convert existing protocols and payload formats to ThingsBoard message format and it is useful in several deployment scenarios, such as:
+Pacificsoft Professional Edition HTTP Integration allows to convert existing protocols and payload formats to Pacificsoft message format and it is useful in several deployment scenarios, such as:

  - stream device and/or asset data from an external system, IoT platform or connectivity provider backend.
  - stream device and/or asset data from your custom application running in the cloud.
- - connect the existing device that uses a custom HTTP-based protocol to ThingsBoard.
+ - connect the existing device that uses a custom HTTP-based protocol to Pacificsoft.

 This video tutorial will show you how to configure HTTP Integration.